 Access

-The Supplier shall make any necessary arrangements with the appropriate authorities to obtain vehicular access to premises during the removal, and may pass on to the Authority any charges levied by the authorities at cost provided that the amount of the charges are agreed by the Authority in advance.
+The Supplier shall make any necessary arrangements with the appropriate authorities to obtain vehicular access to premises during the removal, and may pass on to the Authority any charges levied by the authorities at cost, provided that the amount of the charges are agreed by the Authority in advance.
 Parking fines incurred cannot be passed on to the Authority.

 The Authority shall be responsible for ensuring that the Supplier is able to gain access into buildings at the times agreed.